 Between their construction in 1530 and the royal family’s last visit to the palace in 1737, the kitchens were a central part of palace life.
-For many people today, Hampton Court Palace is Henry VIII, and Henry’s abiding reputation remains a ‘consumer of food and women’.
+For many people today, Hampton Court symbolises Henry VIII and Henry’s abiding reputation remains as a ‘consumer of food and women’.

 Working in the kitchens could be a sweaty and dirty job.
 Henry VIII had to give orders that the scullions should stop going about ‘naked, or in garments of such vileness as they do now, nor lie in the nights and days in the kitchen or ground by the fireside’.

 A Spanish visitor to the Tudor court in 1554 said that the kitchens were ‘veritable hells, such is the stir and bustle in them... there is plenty of beer here, and they drink more than would fill the Valladolid river.'

 Henry VIII’s kitchens continued to be used for a further two hundred years, feeding the tables of Tudor, Stuart and Georgian monarchs and their many courtiers.

 In more recent times the Kitchens have been brought back to life by our team of historic cookery experts.
 Interpreting history where it happened with regular demonstrations of Tudor roasting and experimentation with recipes, ingredients and methods, they provide the experience of the sights, sounds and smells of life in King Henry VIII’s kitchens.

 Meet members of our team of history cooks in front of the roaring fire and discover what life was like cooking for the court of King Henry VIII.

 A new play, written for Hampton Court Palace by Sarah Dickenson and directed by Jo McInnes.

 11:00 & 14:45